wo3kie/MTI/README.md

     }
 }

-// return does not finish function's execution.
+// return does not finish function\'s execution.
 // it sets value to be returned by function. double return3(){
     return 1;